-Bryce Templeton presented this item to the ITF committee and stated that as the Texas Education Agency (TEA) has been developing and implementing the PEIMS data reporting requirements for the Texas Student Data System (TSDS).
-Some of the ways that schools will report certain PEIMS data elements have changed due to the differences between the Legacy PEIMS system and TSDS PEIMS system data structure designs.
+Bryce Templeton presented this item to the ITF committee and stated that as the Texas Education Agency (TEA) has been developing and implementing the PEIMS data reporting requirements for the Texas Student Data System (TSDS), some of the ways that schools will report certain PEIMS data elements have changed due to the differences between the Legacy PEIMS system and TSDS PEIMS system data structure designs.

-The Primary Disability Code, Multiply Disabled Code, and Limited English Proficient Code were added to the Summer collection in about 2003-2004.
-As a result of the TSDS data collection structure design changes, TEA attempted to move these indicators to the Student Extension and Student Special Education Program complex types to minimize the repetitive reporting that was required with the Summer collection.
+The Primary Disability Code, Multiply Disabled Code, and Limited English Proficient Code were added to the summer collection in about 2003-2004.
+As a result of the TSDS data collection structure design changes, TEA attempted to move these indicators to the Student Extension and Student Special Education Program complex types to minimize the repetitive reporting that was required with the summer collection.

-As a result of the changes related to reporting the Primary Disability Code, Multiply Disabled Code, and Limited English Proficient Code in the Summer collection, the TEA PEIMS staff reviewed the data collection requirements for the Primary Disability Code, Multiply Disabled Code, and LEP Indicator Code in the Summer collection with the TEA Special Education Program staff to reconfirm the authority and requirements for collecting this data.
-As a result of the review process, it has been confirmed that the three data elements listed above are related to a federal data reporting requirement for special education students reported with a disciplinary removal during the course of a school year.
-These special education students must be further categorized in the reporting by Primary Disability and Multiply Disabled, and by the Limited English Proficiency status.
+Due to the changes related to reporting the Primary Disability Code, Multiply Disabled Code, and Limited English Proficient Code in the summer collection, the TEA PEIMS staff reviewed the data collection requirements for the Primary Disability Code, Multiply Disabled Code, and LEP Indicator Code in the Summer collection with the TEA Special Education Program staff to reconfirm the authority and requirements for collecting this data.
+As a result of the review process, it has been confirmed that the three data elements listed above are related to a federal data reporting requirement for special education students must be further categorized in the reporting by Primary Disability and Multiply Disabled, and by the Limited English Proficiency status.

-As a result of the confirmation of the purpose for the special education and LEP attributes collected in the Summer collection, the TEA is recommending that the Primary Disability Code, Multiply Disabled Code, and LEP Indicator Code data elements be added to the Student Discipline Incident Association Complex so that the current status of each of these elements can be reported and known for each particular disciplinary incident involving a special education student.
+As a result of the confirmation of the purpose for the special education and LEP attributes collected in the summer collection, TEA is recommending that the Primary Disability Code, Multiply Disabled Code, and LEP Indicator Code data elements be added to the Student Discipline Incident Association Complex so that the current status of each of these elements can be reported and known for each particular disciplinary incident involving a special education student.
 This change will also bring the PEIMS reporting of this information closer to the limitations of the statutory requirement to only collect data that is necessary for the Agency to perform its legally authorized functions.
-This means that for the Summer collection, the TEA would no longer collect these three data elements for students who were not special education students and who were not reported with a disciplinary removal in the Student Disciplinary Interchange.
+This means that for the summer collection, TEA would no longer collect these three data elements for students who were not special education students and who were not reported with a disciplinary removal in the Student Disciplinary Interchange.

-Bryce Templeton also described how the Primary Disability Code, Multiply Disabled Code, and Limited English Proficiency Codes were currently being collected in Submission 4.
-This data reporting came about because these three elements were part of the Legacy PEIMS Option Flexible School Day Basic Attendance data record (500) and were added to Submission 4 by virtue of the 500 Optional Flexible School Day record being added to Submission 4.
-There is no statutory authority to collect this data in Submission 4.
+Bryce Templeton also described how the Primary Disability Code, Multiply Disabled Code, and Limited English Proficient Codes were currently being collected in submission 4.
+This data reporting came about because these three elements were part of the Legacy PEIMS Option Flexible School Day Basic Attendance data record (500) and were added to submission 4 by virtue of the 500 Optional Flexible School Day record being added to submission 4.
+There is no statutory authority to collect this data in submission 4.